Gone With The....

 Sam Wilson

-Have you thought about how Parallel Programming relates to C++ Programming?
+Have you thought about how C++ Programming relates to High‑Performance Computing?
 Adds another layer!

 Taylor Smith